Geontech/angular-redhawk/README.md

 4. Components in the UI kit should be prefied `arkit` in the kabob-case.
 Please follow a similar class naming convention as found in the Support module.
 0. Certainly more to come... just trying to establish some friendly MVC ground rules.

+> **NOTE:** If you use comment blocks, `/* block */`, you'll likely find that the typescript compiler works but your code fails to execute in the browser.
+One error seen so far was a failure to load a module that is unrelated to this module (i.e., some dependency in node_modules that should be okay).
+Remove the code block and everything should be happy.

 ### Publishing

 Use the NPM task `prepublish` to quality check and compile your code: